shyamagrawal64/Money-Manager/README.md

 # Money-Manager

-Money Manager 💰
-A simple and interactive Money Manager web application to track expenses and manage finances efficiently.
+💰 A simple and interactive Money Manager web application to track expenses and manage finances efficiently.

-🚀 Features
+## 🚀 Features
-✅ Add and track daily expenses
+- ✅ Add and track daily expenses
-✅ User-friendly interface with a clean layout
+- ✅ User-friendly interface with a clean layout
-✅ Basic financial overview at a glance
+- ✅ Basic financial overview at a glance
-✅ Lightweight and runs directly in the browser
+- ✅ Lightweight and runs directly in the browser

-🛠 Tech Stack
+## 🛠 Tech Stack
-HTML, CSS
-JavaScript
+- HTML, CSS, JavaScript